-- Income Protection Enhance:
+- Income Protection Focus;

-- Income Protection Assist; and
+- Income Protection Enhance; and

-- Income Protection Focus.
+- Income Protection Extend.

 The income replacement option selected is shown in the Policy Schedule.
+In calculating the Partially Unable to Work Benefit, the benefit payable cannot exceed the Totally Unable to Work Benefit.

-The amount payable under the Totally Unable to Work Benefit and the Partially Unable to Work Benefit may be subject to an offset from other payments (refer to Section 2.6.5 for details) and/or an adjustment (refer to 'When we will adjust your benefit payments' section below).
+The amount payable under the Totally Unable to Work Benefit and the Partially Unable to Work Benefit may be reduced if an offset applies (refer to Section 2.6.5 for details) and/or an adjustment (refer to 'When we will adjust your benefit payments' section below).